The University has launched a new carbon target, to halve peak emissions by 2030. This will be challenging, but we can all do something to help.

-Here are seven simple things you can do to help save energy in the SSL:
+Here are our top tips for how you can help save energy in the SSL:

-- Switch off laptops and mobile devices when not in use – easy and effective!
+- Switch off laptops and mobile devices when not in use – simple and effective.

-- Enable power saving settings on your laptop – do this once and then forget about it!
+- Enable power saving settings on your laptop – do this once then save energy without even thinking about it.

 - Turn off your device’s Wi-Fi, GPS and Bluetooth when not in use – this will also make your battery last longer between charges.